 Day six was the garage challenge, and day seven capped the week off with all things paper and digital.

 It’s a lot, but you did it and you got it all done in one week.
-Now you can enjoy your newly decluttered house and life, but be sure to establish some habits and routines to keep it that way.
+Now you can enjoy your newly decluttered house, but be sure to establish some habits and routines to keep it that way.

 Click here to send me your decluttering story with before and after pictures and I may feature your transformation on the blog.